Compactly generated space: Definition 2

+As explained in the final topology article, condition (1) is well-defined, even though the family of continuous maps from arbitrary compact Hausdorff spaces is not a set but a proper class.

 Every space satisfying Definition 2 also satisfies Definition 1.
 The converse is not true.
 For example, the one-point compactification of the Arens-Fort space is compact and hence satisfies Definition 1, but it does not satisfies Definition 2.

 Definition 2 is the one more commonly used in algebraic topology.
 This definition is often paired with the weak Hausdorff property to form the category CGWH of compactly generated weak Hausdorff spaces.

 Definition 3

 Informally, a space whose topology is determined by its compact Hausdorff subspaces.

 A topological space $X$ is called compactly-generated or a k-space if its topology is coherent with the family of its compact Hausdorff subspaces; namely, it satisfies the property: